School Board

 Attend a Meeting

 To attend upcoming School Board meetings virtually, via Zoom, please click the link below.
-Next meeting: January 26, 2023 5pm (Special)
+Next meeting: December 14, 2023 (6pm Regular)

 What does the School Board do?